chiefpat450119/chiefpat450119/README.md

 - 🔭 I’m currently working on maintaining my current projects (python scripts).
 - 🌱 I’m currently learning HTML/CSS and Javascript to create a personal website.
 - I'm interested in getting into game development.
+- I *really* need to learn JS and web development frameworks.